 Each math skill includes a set of leveled Application Problems grounded in personal finance content.
 You can pull these into your classroom for a ready-to-go practice worksheet that is relevant and differentiated.

-Check out the Application Problems for these popular topics:
+Check out these popular Application Problems:

 You can find Application Problems on the NGPF Math Activities page or the Financial Algebra course page.
 You’ll need to be logged into your free teacher account to access answer keys, which also include the links to any corresponding Desmos activities.